Users

 Choose the placement that best fits your company's communication style and the role level

-Establishing Credibility and Trust Through Your Job Ad
+Building Credibility and Trust in Your One-Way Video Interview Job Ad

 Trust is essential for encouraging candidates to complete video screening.
 Build confidence through transparency and providing helpful resources.